mrakgr/Trading-Journal/journal_2025.md

 The longer I put this off by doing salaried work, the worse off I'll be off long term.

 10pm.
 I remember a long time ago getting an email looking for a dev for a poker system.
 I should try digging it up and seeing if they are still working on it.

+8/30/2025

+9am.
+I slept well tonight.

+I have a lead for an upcoming job, but besides that I'll have a talk with Logris about what he'll do next week.
+We had some talks about what will happen if the company went under due to some corruption scandal, but we didn't talk about what would happen if I got fired out of the blue as none of us expected it.

+I expect him to hunker down and try to make the ICF project work with another dev, but I'll see how it goes.

+9:40am.
+Today, let me just read the Machine Trading book and maybe find some data sources.

+Oh yes, I need to put in the orders to sell all my stocks too.

+It's Saturday, but I keep feeling like it's Sunday because I never take a day off on Friday and I did so this week.
+I have time.